-People with diabetes are encouraged to check with their doctor or Credentialled Diabetes Educator before applying the information in Jayne’s blogs to address their own health issues.
+Please Note: People with diabetes are encouraged to check with their doctor or Credentialled Diabetes Educator before applying the information in Jayne’s blogs when addressing their own health issues.
 Health professionals are encouraged to check the latest evidence based guidelines prior to applying the information and ideas explored in these blogs to an individual with diabetes.

 Follow Jayne on Twitter , Facebook and LinkedIn to receive blog notifications.

-Jayne often has her blogs included in the Limbic and other on-line communications.
+Jayne has had her blogs included in the Limbic and other on-line communications.

 Are private practice Credentialled Diabetes Educators on the endangered list?